 Doing your due diligence can often save you hundreds of dollars of unnecessary charges on your rental car invoice.
 Finally, ask your company if they have a contract with a particular rental car company that includes insurance coverage.
 Many large corporations have long-standing relationships with big rental companies and have all the details ironed out, making car rental for business a smooth and fast process.

 Even though you may not be on the hook for the bill, it’s always a good idea to check for scratches, dents, nicks, and any interior damage to the rental car.
 No one wants to be stuck in a hard spot if the rental car company is trying to charge the employer for damage, and the employer thinks you’re the one responsible.
 We’re not trying to freak you out with ‘what-ifs’, but a quick once-over only takes about 5 minutes and gives you the peace of mind you need to travel confidently.

 Your employer may never know or see that you do it, but having smooth business trips makes things easier for you, too.
 No one likes dealing with minutiae for weeks after you get back home.
 Business travel is hard enough as it is!

 If your company doesn’t have an established relationship with a big rental car company, you may score some points with them by exploring car rental alternatives like Avail.
 Renting a car for business through a car sharing company can save a lot of time and money.
 It’s almost exactly like renting a car for business, but the car is owned by a real person and not a large rental car company.
-Car sharing companies like Avail offer full insurance coverage included with every trip, as well as no hidden fees or second driver fees.
+Car sharing companies like Avail offer coverage included with every trip, as well as no hidden fees or second driver fees.
 You can browse Avail’s selection of cars and compare daily rates.